ues-io/uesio/README.md

 npx nx run platform-integration-tests:integration --very-verbose hurl_specs/allmetadata.hurl
 ```

-If you want to run a single test and avoid having to run `npm run tests-init` prior to each test run, you can use `npx nx run platform-integration-tests:run-test --spec <path to spec> <...other cypress options>`, e.g.,
+If you want to run a single test and avoid having to run `npm run tests-init` prior to each test run, you can use `npx nx run platform-integration-tests:run-test <...other hurl options> <path to testfile>`, e.g.,

 ```bash
 npx nx run platform-e2e:run-test --very-verbose hurl_specs/allmetadata.hurl